wp-plugins/events-category/readme.txt

 * Initial version released

 = Todo =
-1. We can intercept the_content and the_excerpt and perhaps the_title filters, to prepend the event info.
-1. Filter the_time to include the beginning and end dates, that is, the results from eventscategory_the_time... and include the format specified
 1. Seconds should be forbidden in the format, because if the minutes are hidden, the seconds will look like minutes?
 Or we can only remove the [i] if the [s] is 0
-1. Note: hitting tab from title should go to the start date
+1. Tabbing among the events category tabs needs to be resolved (hitting tab from title should go to the start date)
 1. Javascript validation of data needed, including ensuring that second date and time should maintain diff from first when the first is modified
 1. ??Category count is broken in Manage Categories page as well as Posts Manage page: Category post count incorrect when in admin managing posts
-1. Daylight savings time is messing with using duration as the indicator for the end time.
-1. We should handle the changing of the times of events by keeping track of the history of post_dates in multiple postmeta.event-dtprevious entries
+1. Timezones and daylight savings time
+	1. Setting time at the beginning and end of daylight savings time is buggy.
+	1. Start and end date-time microformats not currently working with daylight savings time
+	1. Should we automatically change gmt_offset when DST starts or ends?
+We could just do set_option(gmt_offset, date('Z')/3600) after
+	1. We should always use gmt_post_date - post_date to get the gmt_offset; when saving a post in daylight savings, we'll add/subtract subtract one from gmt_offset
+	1. Should we be able to specify the timezone that the user is in? with putenv(TZ=) or date_default_timezone_set()
+	1. Verify conversions: from browser form to PHP handler to database to the_time and finally back to the browser form again; verify consistency and validity for timezones and DST
+	1. SOLUTION: Allow user to set the offset each time, and upon save_post, change the gmt_post_date to correspond to the user-defined offset
+	1. save event-gmt-offset in postmeta
+	1. Present a list of all timezones/offsets for which the user's timezone is automatically selected
+	1. Client-logic determines whether the start or end-date are DST: problem: how will server know when DST?
+If we have the start time the gmt_date (start - gmt-offset), how do we determine if start time + duration is DST or not DST?
+1. Add external iCal feeds to display
+	1. Be able to assign all posts in a feed to a category
-1. Issue: when displaying the timezone, we need to adjust it according to the gmt_offset
+	1. Note that we need to store in postmeta the post-event's source feed and unique identifier
+	1. Do iCal feeds generally keep all feeds from all time?
+If not, then how do we know when an event was deleted or just stopped from being shown?
+	1. Disable comments for imported feeds?
+	1. Disable editing/deleting of imported events
+	1. Who should be assigned as the author of these imported posts?
+By default: admin; but provide drop down to choose
 1. Add 'category' field to microformat... <span class="category"><?php the_category() ?></span>
+1. **Significant feature:** Recurring Events
+	1. Once recurring events are supported, we'll have to modify the post-lists in Manage Posts to make them more navigable
+1. ??Option to filter the_time to include the beginning and end dates, that is, the results from eventscategory_the_time... and include the format specified
+1. Localize in Japanese
+1. **Significant feature:** Event Registration
 	1. Add support for keeping track of attendees; RSVP status may be assigned by registered users via the comments form: http://microformats.org/wiki/hcalendar-brainstorming
-1. Add configuration page to modify the options
-1. Once recurring events are supported, we'll have to modify the post-lists in Manage Posts to make them more navigable
+	1. iCal feed should include this registrant data